 Figurative Friday:Figurative Friday tasks include working with various types of figurative language including similes, metaphors, idioms, and more!

 This ELA + Math Morning Work is available for the following grade levels:

-Reading Centers Support: One of our Reading Centers is Language and Vocabulary.
-If students are practicing a specific skill using a practice sheet or task cards, they can use the chart to help them remember how to use the specific part of speech, punctuation, etc.
+Reading Centers: If students are practicing a specific skill using a practice sheet or task cards, they can use the chart to help them remember how to use the specific part of speech, punctuation, etc.

 Writing Workshop: I used the charts to teach a mini grammar lesson at the beginning of Writer's Workshop or at the end to help students revise and edit their work.
 If you do not use a Vocabulary Notebook, students could glue some of the charts in their Writing Notebook to help revise and edit for sentence structure, language, and conventions.

 Small Group Reading and Writing: If I noticed all of my students were having difficulty with a particular skill such as verb tense, then I used that chart to pull a small group and teach this lesson.
 They used the chart to help them complete an activity independently to identify the correct verb tenses.